-Family: Derrick married Marjorie on X she sadly passed away in 2017 after a long illness.
+Family: Derrick’s wife Marjorie sadly passed away in 2017 after a long illness.

 Hobbies and Interests: Derrick was keen on amateur dramatics and often did makeup for shows and even went on to teach makeup to other budding enthusiasts in the theatre.
 A very creative man, he also produced many tapestries during 2020 some of which are hung up around Broughton House!